nodegit/nodegit/generate/README.md

 ## /generate

-The scripts and templates in this dir, help generate the source code and tests for NodeGit.
+The scripts and templates in this dir help generate the source code and tests for NodeGit.
 The major components of generate are:

   1. Input
   2. Scripts